Skip to content

 As the storms are replaced by snow showers and a period of relative calm, archaeologists from the University of the Highlands and Islands Archaeology Institute and Orkney Research Centre for Archaeology (ORCA) together with a small army of volunteers are inspecting the fragile site at Newark.

-by seanlisle1Friday, February 28, 2020 (3:32pm)Wednesday, May 11, 2022 (9:46am)
+By seanlisle1Friday, February 28, 2020 (3:32pm)Wednesday, May 11, 2022 (9:46am)

 Continue Reading